 Discussion:

 The systematic and proper screening of numerous extracts derived from various medicinal plants is necessary to search for novel antibiotics.The methanol extract of F. schweinfurthii showed potential antibacterial activity against all tested bacterial strains that cause ear infections (S. aureus, S. epidermidis, Proteus vulgaris, and E. coli).
-In contrast, the ethyl acetate extract was only effective against S. aureus, Proteus vulgaris, and E. coli.
-N-hexane extract, however, was only effective against Proteus vulgaris.
+In contrast, the ethyl acetate extract was only effective against S. aureus, Proteus vulgaris, and E. coli. n-hexane extract, however, was only effective against Proteus vulgaris.
 These results supported those of Shad et al29, who found that an n-hexane extract of F. oliverihad no effect against S. aureus, E. coli, P. aeruginosa, S. typhus, and B. subtilis.
 Similarly, Ur Rehman et al.32 reported that methanol extract of Fagoniacretica exhibited the greatest antibacterial activity against tested bacterial strains.
 The methanolic extract demonstrated the highest antibacterial activity, indicating that the polar components of the crude extract predominated over the non-polar ones, confirming the traditional methods of use that rely on the aqueous extract as preferable for public use.
-However, the findings of this investigation contradicted those of Kouser and Quershi35that the methanol extract of Fagonia indica has no activity against S. aureus or S. epidermis.
-Still, the n-hexane and ethyl acetate extracts show activity against S. epidermis with MICs of 2.5 and 1 mg/ml, respectively.
+However, the findings of this investigation contradicted those of Kouser and Quershi35stated that the methanol extract of Fagonia indica has no activity against S. aureus or S. epidermis.
+Still, the n-hexane and ethyl acetate extracts show activity against S. epidermis with MICs of 2.5 and 1.0 mg/ml, respectively.
 Similarly, our findings countered those of Shehab et al36who demonstrated the antibacterial activity of an n-hexane extract of Fagonia indica against S. aureus and E. coli.
 Different plant species, growing areas, and bacterial strains could take all account for these antibacterial activity variances.

 The presence of tannin, alkaloids, saponins, and flavonoids in F. schweinfurthii extracts may explain its antibacterial activity 37, Which is similar to the findings of Doughari& Manzara38 who found a correlation between antibacterial activity and phytoconstituents (alkaloid, saponin, phenol).These phytoconstituents demonstrated antibacterial activity via a different mechanism of action.In immune-compromised individuals, persistent opportunistic fungal infections have become a major cause of morbidity and mortality39.
 Extracts of F. schweinfurthii aerial parts were tested for antifungal activity against Candida albicans and Trichophyton rubrum.
-Ketoconazole was employed as an antifungal standard.F. schweinfurthii aerial parts extracts did not inhibit fungal growth, meaning they are inactive against tested fungal strains.
-These findings matched those 31,Which indicate that ethyl acetate and methanol extracts of Fagoniamollis exhibited no antifungal activity against Aspergillus fumigatus, Aspergillus niger, Candida albicans, and Mucor spp.
+Ketoconazole was employed as an antifungal standardF. schweinfurthii aerial parts extracts did not inhibit fungal growth, meaning they are inactive against tested fungal strains.
+These findings matched those 31,which indicate that ethyl acetate and methanol extracts of Fagoniamollis exhibited no antifungal activity against Aspergillus fumigatus, Aspergillus niger, Candida albicans, and Mucor spp.
 Similar to Shad et al29, methanol extract of FagoniaOliveri had no activity against Candida albicans, and hexane fraction had no activity against many fungal strains tested (T. longifusus, C. albicans, C. glaberata, F. solani, and A. flavus).
 These results also agreed with Kouser and Quershi35 who found that n-hexane and methanol extracts do not affect Candida albicans.

 The current investigation results demonstrated that n-hexane extract lacked antioxidant activity while methanol and ethyl acetate extracts had concentration-dependent antioxidant activity.
 A similar outcome was obtained by El-Amier& Abo Aisha40 who discovered that as plant extract concentration increased, F. arabica, F. criticus, and F. mollismethanolic extracts' capacity to scavenge free radicals increased constantly.
 The maximum antioxidant activity was found in the methanol extract (IC50 = 236 g/ml), followed by the ethyl acetate extract (IC50 = 351.5 g/m), whereas the n-hexane extract had no antioxidant activity.